b3spectacled/custom-stars/README.md

 # Custom Stars

-## Setup

-...

 ## License

-This project is licensed under LGPLv3.
+This project is licensed under MIT.